reiryuki/Tasker-Privileged-Magisk-Module/README.md

 - https://t.me/ryukinotes/25

 ## Other
-- My project xml collections that can be imported to your Tasker app: https://www.pling.com/p/1538840/
+- My xml projects/tasks that can be imported to your Tasker app: https://www.pling.com/p/1538840/